Holiday Bloat? Three Gentle Ways to Support with TCM Wisdom

 by Amy Malone |

-But what happens when the delight of eating grandma's butter cookies and Uncle Joe's famous fried turkey turns into a "food baby" or that dreaded after meal bloat?
+But what happens when the delight of eating grandma's butter cookies and Uncle Joe's famous fried turkey turns into a "food baby" or that dreaded after-meal bloat?
 No one wants the pleasure of eating these foods to be soured by digestive upset.

 1. Mindful Portions and Speed Checks

 Slow it down and make it small.
-Sure, those butter cookies are delicious, but start with 1 and eat it slow, savor it, enjoy it.
+Sure, those butter cookies are delicious, but start with 1 and eat it slowly, savor it, enjoy it.
 By putting less on your plate and eating at a slower pace, you get to really enjoy the foods you love, and you give your body the appropriate time to trigger that "I'm full" sensation.
 With portions, start with a small scoop or bite of everything you want to eat.
 Go back for seconds if you need to, but overfilling your plate is more likely to lead to an overfilled tummy.

 2. Acupressure